Semi-supervised inference using unlabeled summary statistics: Correcting selection bias under covariate-dependent labeling

-Assumption \ref{assumption mar nuisance (a)}(a) extends the standard overlap condition to accommodate potential model misspecification and the decaying MAR setting.
-When the propensity score function is correctly specified as \(\gamma_n(X) = g(X^\top \alpha_{PS}^*)\) and \(\gamma_n \asymp 1\), this assumption simplifies to the usual overlap condition, \(k_0 \leq \gamma_n(X) \leq 1-k_0\) for some $k_0 \in (0,1)$ \citep{crump2009dealing, rothe2017robust, khan2010irregular}.
-Assumptions \ref{assumption mar nuisance (a)}(b)-(c) impose standard regularity conditions on the distributions of the covariate vector and the residual.
+Assumption~\ref{assumption mar nuisance (a)}(a) extends the standard overlap condition to accommodate potential model misspecification and decaying labeling probabilities under missing at random mechanisms.
+When the propensity score function is correctly specified as \(\gamma_n(X) = g(X^\T \alpha_{PS}^*)\) and \(\gamma_n \asymp 1\), this assumption simplifies to the usual overlap condition, \(k_0 \leq \gamma_n(X) \leq 1-k_0\) for some $k_0 \in (0,1)$ \citep{crump2009dealing, rothe2017robust, khan2010irregular}.
+Assumptions~\ref{assumption mar nuisance (a)}(b)--(c) impose standard regularity conditions on the distributions of the covariate vector and the residual.

 The following theorem demonstrates the asymptotic behavior of $\widehat \theta_g$ and $\widehat \theta_t$.